ICHEC-learn/python-hpc/_episodes/02-timing-simple-speedup.md

 ~~~
 {: .output}

-In statically typed languages, one should always free up the memory taken up by variables, usually with keywords such as free
+In statically typed languages, one should always free up the memory taken up by variables, usually with keywords such as
+`free`.

-NumPy Array Indexing
+### NumPy Array Indexing

 Indexing and Slicing are the most important concepts in working with arrays.

-Indexing
+We will start with indexing, which is the
+ability to point and get at a data element within an array.
+Indexing in Python, and most programming languages starts
+at the value of 0.
+The first element of the array is `index = 0`, the second has `index = 1` and so on.
+Let's see how
+we can use indexing to index the elements of a 1D, 2D and 3D array.

 ~~~
 mat1d = np.array([1,2,3,4,5,6])